-The class week starts on Wednesday and ends the following Tuesday at 11:59 PM.
-All assignments are due Tuesday night at 11:59 PM.
+The class week starts on Friday and ends the following Thursday at 11:59 PM.
+All assignments are due Thursday night at 11:59 PM.

-Each Wednesday at noon I will post the unit's notes and assignment.
+Each Friday at noon I will post the week's notes and assignment.
 This can be found on our D2L site under "content" as well as posted on the main news feed.
 Included in this post is a checklist.
 This checklist contains your assignments for the week.
 Please complete them in order.
 You may use the checklist to track your progress through the week.
 Don't wait until the last minute to do your assignments!
 It is better to space them out over the course of the week.
 Your assignments each week will consist of the following:

-1. Notes, reading, viewing powerpoints, & watching videos (please take notes and email me for help!)

-2. MyMathLab comprehension quiz covering the basics of what you learned.
-You may submit this assignment any number of times, and only your best score counts.

-3. MyMathLab homework assignment, going more in depth into the unit's topics.
-You may submit this assignment up to 3 times, and only your best score counts.

-4. Long form dropbox assignment, complete & post to dropbox on D2L
+- 1. Notes, reading, viewing powerpoints, & watching videos (please take notes and email me for help!) - 2.
+MyMathLab comprehension quiz covering the basics of what you learned - 3.
+MyMathLab homework assignment, going more in depth into the week's topics - 4.
+Long form assignment, complete & post to dropbox on D2L